romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 You can apply certain rule-of-thumb guidelines when it comes to achieving good responsiveness in your apps, such as:

 ## Showing content when there's room for it
 You should make sure that when you hide content, you provide an alternative on how to bring it back.

-This is usually reserved for non-critical content that the user doesn't need to have visible all the time, for example an expandable navigation, that when there's room on the screen it can be shown all the time, otherwise it can be hidden, and then shown at the click of a button on a smaller screen.
+This is usually reserved for non-critical content that the user doesn't need to have visible all the time, for example an expandable navigation.

+When there's room on the screen, the non-critical content can be shown all the time, otherwise it can be hidden, and then shown at the click of a button on a smaller screen.

 ![LayoutBuilder](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/flutterair1.gif)